shreya-amagowni/profiles-app/README.md

+# profiles-app

+This app is a simple React app built with Vite and React-Bootstrap It just displays a Hello React

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.